 - V5 (if your V5 document is damaged or lost, you must get a replacement before you sell your vehicle.
 The new owner will not be able to tax the car without it.
 You can find out more about selling your car without your V5 here)

 - Spare keys, locking wheel nuts, Sat Nav discs, radio and key codes

 - If there is outstanding finance, a letter from the finance company confirming their settlement figure and validity - check out our guide on selling your car on finance

 - One of either: a utility bill, bank or credit card statement, Council Tax statement (these must be in your current address and match the address on the V5)

 - If you are not the registered keeper, then we will require written authorisation from the registered keeper that you are authorised to sell the vehicle and the registered keepers’ photo ID

 - Your UK bank details and/or that of the registered keeper

 Our free, no obligation, online vehicle valuation is quick and simple to use.
-Taking under 2 minutes to complete, your instant online valuation is guaranteed for 7 days to ensure you get the best possible price for your car, as well as a quick and easy sales process.
+Taking under 2 minutes to complete, you'll get a great price for your car, as well as a quick and easy sales process.

 If you are not the registered keeper, check out our guides answering ‘can someone else sell my car for me?’, Can I Sell A Damaged Car' or our guide on Selling A Deceased Person’s Car.
 If you have any questions, GoodBye Car will try their best to help you!